 Electric scooter laws: NSW

-New South Wales road rules currently stipulate that “powered foot scooters…cannot be registered and can only be used on private land.”
-As such, it is illegal to ride an electric scooter anywhere in New South Wales, other than on private property.
+New South Wales road rules currently say that “powered foot scooters…cannot be registered and can only be used on private land.”
+Therefore, it is illegal to ride an electric scooter in any public space (road or footpath) in New South Wales, other than on private property.

 Electric scooter laws: VIC

-Victorian law stipulates that a motorised scooter cannot travel faster than 10km/h.
-Additionally, a motorised scooter must have a maximum power output of 200 watts or less.
-Electric scooters that do not meet these stipulations can be used on private property, but not in public .
+Victorian law stipulates that a motorised scooter cannot travel faster than 10km/h and must have an electric motor with a maximum power of 200 watts or less.

-If an electric scooter fails to meet these requirements, it is classified as a motor vehicle.
-If classified as a motor vehicle, the electric scooter must be registered, and the rider must have a valid motorcycle license.
+If an electric scooter fails to meet these requirements and is classified as a motor vehicle, then the electric scooter must be registered, and the rider must have a valid motorcycle license.